 null

-Green also represented Australia at the Paris Olympics in August where she finished tied for fourth, just outside the medals.
-She also competed at Tokyo Olympics in 2021, the same year she claimed the LPGA’s AON Risk Reward Challenge which saw her pocket a US$1million bonus.
+Green also represented Australia at the Paris Olympics in 2024 where she finished tied for fourth, just outside the medals.
+She also competed at Tokyo Olympics in 2021 alongside Minjee Lee, the same year she claimed the LPGA’s AON Risk Reward Challenge where she picked up a $1million bonus.

 Here are the clubs in Hannah Green’s bag: